wmentzel/kotlin-cv/README.md

 # Motivation

-I needed my CV and wanted to be able to track changes via Git.
+Recently, I needed an up to date CV.
+I created a new one using Word.
+I didn't like it since I wanted to be able to track changes via Git.
 So, a binary format or a format not intended to be created and edited by humans (doc, docx) for the source was out of question.
-My goal was to create such a CV in Kotlin, the output format being a PDF document.

-There are several options to write the source of such a markup document - LaTeX, Markdown, (X)HTML etc. In my opinion LaTeX was too powerful and Markdown not sufficient for my use-case.
+There are several options to write the source of such a markup document - LaTeX, Markdown, HTML etc.
+In my opinion LaTeX was too powerful and Markdown not sufficient for my use-case.
+I decided to go with HTML.

+Since I love Kotlin and it is really great to create [DSLs (Domain Specific Languages)](https://en.wikipedia.org/wiki/Domain-specific_language), I wanted to leverage that and create HTML code in a type-safe way.
-There already is a [kotlinx project](https://github.com/Kotlin/kotlinx.html) which supports a fair amount of HTMLs features (if not all!?).

-I wanted to do it on my own using [this](https://try.kotlinlang.org/#/Examples/Longer%20examples/HTML%20Builder/HTML%20Builder.kt) as starting point.
+There already is a [kotlinx project](https://github.com/Kotlin/kotlinx.html) which supports a fair amount of HTMLs features (if not all!?), but to get a better understanding, I wanted to do it on my own using [this](https://try.kotlinlang.org/#/Examples/Longer%20examples/HTML%20Builder/HTML%20Builder.kt) as starting point.

-There are tons of ways to go about it.
-My implementation is suited for my own suited for my limited use-case.
+My implementation only covers a tiny subset of HTML.
+It is tailored to my specific, limited use-case and will be extended if I need new features for my CV.

+So, the CV is written in Kotlin and the output of this program will be an HTML and a PDF file.

 # Build and run